Tendinous Xanthoma

 3. Yellowish Color: The lumps might have a yellowish tint due to the fat deposits.

-4. Tendon Weakening: In severe cases, tendons with xanthomas can weaken and may be more prone to injury.
+4. Tendon Weakening: In cases, tendons with xanthomas can weaken and may be more prone to injury.

 Diagnostic Tests